-Overall I was happy with the performance of these and found them to be more comfortable than the Eargasm and Etymotic models, but this is almost a moot point as everyone’s ear shape and material preference will be different.
+Overall I was happy with the performance of these and found them to be more comfortable than the Eargasm vs Etymotic models, but this is almost a moot point as everyone’s ear shape and material preference will be different.

 Designed to protect musicians and fans in Europe, EarPeace HD is the most versatile and robust hearing protection in EarPeace’s universal fit line.
 EarPeace HD comes with three high-fidelity ear plugs (two plus a spare), two sets of attenuation filters (NRR 11/14), and a premium anodized aluminum carrying case.
 The latest design features a reinforced pull tab, and the second set of filters provide the option of improved sound clarity in loud environments where more protection is required.

-EarPeace high-fidelity hearing protection are precision engineered to cut the noise without losing sound fidelity so that you can actually hear what you’re listening to.
+EarPeace high-fidelity hearing protection is precision engineered to cut the noise without losing sound fidelity so that you can actually hear what you’re listening to.
 They are very discrete thanks to the two-flange low-profile design and the three different skin tones that make it easy to choose a pair that is right for you.

 How do the Earpeace HD Earplugs sound?

 Earpeace HD comes with 3 sets of medical-grade silicon flange ear tips, each one providing different levels of attenuation depending on your use case.

 The clear option offers medium protection (NRR -11dB) and are suitable for most loud events such as nightclub gigs, band practice, and music festivals.